Who we are

 To proactively engage and drive the advancement of local and global PHC policy and programming.

-The Institute will use innovative training methods and will focus on new ways of doing things by capacitating trainees to find innovative solutions for their specific problems and challenges.
+The Institute uses innovative training, research and information sharing methods and focuses on new ways of enabling collaborators and trainees to seek and find innovative solutions for their specific problems and challenges.

-The training process will be designed to empower trainees by using their own untapped skills and knowledge.
+The training and networking process are designed to empower collaborators and trainees by using their own untapped skills, knowledge and experience.

 - In September 2013, two years ahead of the deadlines, FMOH and UNICEF jointly announced that Ethiopia has successfully reduced the under-5 mortality rate by two-thirds between 1990 and 2012.